Use Sentiment Analysis to determine whether text data reflects positive, negative, or neutral sentiment.

-Many sentiment-analysis algorithms, including the VADER algorithm, are tuned to find sentiment at the sentence level, which means the algorithms parse sentences, analyze each sentence individually, and then returns the average compound sentence score for the whole body of text.
-For the algorithms to parse sentences, your text data has to contain end punctuation.
+Many sentiment-analysis algorithms, including the VADER algorithm, are tuned to find sentiment at the sentence level, which means the algorithms parse sentences, analyze each sentence individually, and then return the average compound sentence score for the whole body of text.
+For the algorithms to parse sentences, your text data must contain end punctuation.

 To categorize the text data as "positive," "negative," and "neutral" in your output, check box for Output Categorical Sentiment.
 Then you can use the Max Negative Classification and Min Positive Classification fields to define the range for each category using the compound sentiment score.

 Max Negative Classification defines how sensitive to negative sentiment the algorithm should be.
 Increase this parameter to broaden the range of negative sentiment the algorithm can detect.
 Min Positive Classification defines how sensitive to positive sentiment the algorithm should be.
 Decrease this parameter to broaden the range of positive sentiment the algorithm can detect.

 The compound sentiment score ranges from -1 to 1.
 The algorithm categorizes any number between -1 and Max Negative Classification as "negative"; any number between Max Negative Classification and Min Positive Classification as "neutral"; and any number between Min Positive Classification and 1 as "positive."

 The Sentiment Analysis tool outputs up to five columns.
 Four columns are included by default.
 The fifth column appears if you choose the Output Categorical Sentiment option.